D-Workz/advancedImageManipulator/README.md

 Every week I tried another way of running the necessary services, for this week it was running services with IBM, which took a chunk of hours to configure and run.
 Had to use new libaries again, in the end it didnt work again, even after all these hours spent.

-The tasks were close to impossible to solve, which showed in that the "musterlösungen" given did not even meet the requirements of the assignments.
-From a student standpoint I have the feeling I know as much if not more about the technologies introduced, which doesnt feel correct if you have no where to ask questions and get competent answers.

-I am really disappointed with the overall course the infrastructre or the help provided, which mostly just to acknowledge that things didnt work.
-Changes of assignment sheets half way trough assignments didnt made things better.

-Thanks but no Thanks